 birth of our Savior and finds that some of them didn’t start out so

 “Christian.”
-So, since we live in a culture often defined this time of
+So, since we live in a culture that often defines this time of

 year by a “War on Christmas” or a “War Defending Christmas,” we thought